Itheum/template-datastream-aws-s3-trailblazer/README.md

 - Name: S3_BUCKET_NAME, Secret: the name of the AWS S3 bucket you created in the previous step (if you don't remember it, you can find it by going to your account's AWS S3 page)
 - Name: S3_KEY_ID, Secret: the AWS Access Key ID of your AWS account.
 You can generate one by clicking on your account name on the right top corner in AWS and then clicking on "security credentials".
 Then, scroll down to access keys and click "Create access key".
 After accepting the prompt and click again on "Create access key", your key will be created.
 The characters under "Access key" is your key ID.
 You have a button that you can use to copy it.
 Don't close this page after that, we will also need the secret access key for the next secret.
 - Name: S3_ACCESS_KEY, Secret: the "Secret access key" corresponding to your AWS Access Key ID.
 You can find it in the same AWS page that was open as was used the previous secret.
+- Name: S3_OUTPUT_FOLDER, Secret: if you want to target a specific output folder in AWS S3 that's within your new S3 bucket to store your, you can do this by using a new optional Github Secret called S3_OUTPUT_FOLDER (e.g. S3_OUTPUT_FOLDER = subfolder/anothersubfolder will instruct the script to put your output file in "subfolder/anothersubfolder/trailblazer.json").

 **IMPORTANT: the AWS Access key we just created in the above step is highly confidential and allows the public to access your AWS Account and run servers or other infrastructure that may result in you having to pay for these resources.
 DO NOT share the above "Access key" and "Secret access key" values WITH ANYONE under ANY CIRCUMSTANCE.
 ONLY use it per this guide and store it as Github Secrets in your private repository.**